ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Miss penalty changes

-A [change](https://github.com/ppy/osu/pull/33409) proposed by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to make the miss penalty more difficulty-aware.
+A [change](https://github.com/ppy/osu/pull/33409) by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to make the miss penalty more difficulty-aware.

 The new miss penalty is *also* scaled by a weighted object count depending on how consistently difficult the beatmap is, meaning frequent misses on less consistent beatmaps are punished more than misses on more consistent beatmaps: